Interview with Kristen Stewart about the role as Lady Di

 After spending so much time with Diana, how difficult was it to let go and go of her in the end?

 To be honest, I still haven’t let go.
 And it was a very special experience to come back to London now for these interviews.
 I haven’t been here since filming.
 I’ve always associated this place with other feelings.
 Now I see this city with completely different eyes.
-At every corner, on every street, I imagine Diana could have walked this way.
-And it will definitely be years before anything changes about that.
+At every corner, on every street, I imagine Diana might have walked this way.
+And it will definitely be years before anything changes regarding that.
 And then there’s the theme of the film, the psychological pain Diana suffered.
 This pain really got under my skin.
-I can’t just take it off after three days.
+I can’t just take it off following three days.

 Was it really just a good experience, or was it sometimes an unpleasant experience, to expose yourself to these feelings?